RuudWag/RuudWag.github.io/_posts/2020-11-15-welcome-to-jekyll.markdown

 </p>
 </details>

-First we get the customer which has been longest in the EP, and call it CEP.
-The first step of the algorithm is to check if we can insert it in any other vehicle at any place without violation the max load of the vehicle, or by violation one of the time windows of any of the other customers in the vehicle.
-If multiple insertions are possible we pick the one which added the least amount of distance.
+First, I get the customer which has been longest in the EP and call it CEP.
+The first step of the algorithm is to check if I can insert it in any other vehicle at any place without violation the max capacity of the vehicle or by violation one of the time windows of any of the other customers.
+If multiple insertions are possible, I pick the one which added the least amount of distance.

-The paralellization I did as follows.
-Because of the way the Cust variable is set up we can easily know what is the next customer for any given customer.
-In our little example we know that Cust[0] = 3, Cust[1] = -1 and Cust[2] = 5.
-So in this part thread 0 will check if we can insert the CEP (customer 1) between 0 and 3, thread 1 will do nothing, because customer 1 is in the EP, and thread 2 will check between 2 and 5.
-I figured out that there is a bug in this code, because I check for idx < N. It is also possible to insert between 3 and 0, which is not checked.
+In our little example you know that Route[0] = 3, Route [1] = -1 and Route[2] = 5.
+This is easy to parallelize, because thread 0 can check the insertion of CEP between 0 and 3 and thread 2 between 2 and 5.
+Thread 1 will be idle because customer 1 is not in a route.

-If the insertion phase succeeds, we will try to insert the next customer in the ejection pool If we do not have any customers left, we will remove another vehicle.
-In case we could not find a feasible insertion we go to the next phase, the squeeze phase.
+If the insertion phase succeeds, I will try to insert the next customer in the ejection pool.
+If I do not have any customers left, I will remove another vehicle.
+In case I could not find a feasible insertion, I go to the next phase, the squeeze phase.

 <details><summary><div style="width:200px;height:25px;border:1px solid #999;">Click to show code!</div></summary>
 <p>